-- 17 The ever increasing demand for global energy supply, coupled with the environment- - 18 unfriendly nature, as well as the depletion of fossil fuels and other nonrenewable energy - 19 reserves, has forced scientific communities to explore the world of renewable energy sources. - 20 Of all the renewable energy options of major concern, solar energy is viewed as the future of - 21 the world's energy supply backed by the fact that, the sun releases a power output per second - of 3.8 x 1020 Megawatts (generally referred to as "the Sun's Luminosity"), several billion - 23 times the electric capacity of U.S. utilities.
-This energy fills the solar system, bathing the - earth's atmosphere with a near constant supply of 1.37 kilowatts per square meter (KW/m2) - 25 known as "solar constant" [1].
-In theory, all the energies associated with the visible spectrum - of light, from near infrared to ultraviolet can be tapped into a useful electrical energy output. - The energy from the sun can be converted into electrical output through a process known as 'photovoltaic effect', using a special type of material known as 'solar cells' or - 29 'photovoltaic cells'.
-These cells are made from semiconducting materials, usually silicon.
-Not - 30 all the light energy incident on a solar cell can be converted into electrical power; the light - energy must overcome an energy barrier, known as the 'Bandgap' for effective conversion.
-If - 32 the energy of a photon is less than the bandgap energy, it will pass through and cause the atoms of silicon in a crystal structure to vibrate about their fixed bond positions and eventually be given off as heat.
-If the photon energy is greater than the band gap energy, it can alter the electrical properties of a solar crystal, and the excess energy will be wasted as heat [1, 2].
-When hit by an incident light in the form of photons, the cell absorbs energy and generates an electron-hole pair.
-The electron and hole are then separated by the structure of the device (electrons to the negative terminal and holes to the positive terminal) thus generating electrical power [3].
-A potential difference can be set up in the photovoltaic cell by doping a crystal structure of silicon with impurities such as Phosphorus (the Donor dopant) and Boron (the acceptor dopant).
-This creates a charge imbalance that set up an electric force field also known as the 'junction', which prevents a free flow of charges, this acts as a diode because, it allow electrons to flow in one direction whose end result is a current of electrons, better known to us as electricity [1, 4, 5].
+- 17 The ever increasing demand for global energy supply, aided by the environment-unfriendly - 18 nature of fossil fuels, as well as its depletion and that of other nonrenewable energy reserves, - 19 has forced scientific communities to explore the world of renewable energy sources.
+Of all - 20 the renewable energy options of major concern, solar energy is viewed as the future of the - 21 world's energy supply backed by the fact that, the sun releases a power output per second of - 3.8 x 10^{20} Megawatts (generally referred to as "the Sun's Luminosity"), several billion times - 23 the electric capacity of U.S. utilities.
+This energy fills the solar system, bathing the earth's - 24 atmosphere with a near constant supply of 1.37 kilowatts per square meter (KW/m2) known - as "solar constant" [1].
+In theory, all the energies associated with the visible spectrum of - light, from near infrared to ultraviolet can be harnessed into a useful electrical energy output. - The energy from the sun can be converted into electrical output through a process - 28 known as "photovoltaic effect", using a special type of material known as "solar cells" or - 29 "photovoltaic cells" which are made from semiconducting materials, usually silicon.
+Not all - 30 the light energy incident on a solar cell can be converted into electrical power; the light - 31 energy must overcome an energy barrier, known as the "Bandgap" for effective conversion. - 32 If the energy of a photon is less than the bandgap, it will cause the atoms of silicon in a

+33 crystal structure to vibrate about their fixed bond positions and eventually be given off as 34 heat.
+If the photon energy is greater than the band gap, it can alter the electrical properties of 35 a solar crystal, and the excess energy will be wasted as heat [1, 2].
+When hit by an incident 36 light in the form of photons, the cell absorbs energy and generates an electron-hole pair.
+The 37 electron and hole are then separated by the structure of the device (electrons to the negative 38 terminal and holes to the positive terminal) thus generating electrical power [3].
+A potential 39 difference can be set up in the photovoltaic cell by doping a crystal structure of silicon with 40 impurities such as Phosphorus (the Donor dopant) and Boron (the acceptor dopant).
+This 41 creates a charge imbalance that set up an electric force field also known as the "junction", 42 which prevents a free flow of charges, thus, acting as a diode because, it allow electrons to 43 flow in one direction whose end result is a current of electrons, better known to us as 44 electricity [1, 4, 5].